Skip to main content

 Release note

 Information that helps a product's users understand what's new in a specific software version and how it benefits the product.
-Strato release notes include breaking changes (MAJOR), new functionalities (MINOR), bug fixes (PATCH), and dependency updates (MAJOR).
+Strato release notes include breaking changes (MAJOR), updates (MINOR), bug fixes (PATCH), and dependency updates (MAJOR).
 Future breaking changes are published in Upcoming changes.

 Upcoming change